 We have issued two junior subordinated deferrable interest notes to wholly-owned Delaware statutory trusts.
 The first note for \$30.9 million was issued to CCBG Capital Trust I in November 2004.
 The second note for \$32.0 million was issued to CCBG Capital Trust II in May 2005.
 See Note 8 in the Notes to Consolidated Financial Statements for additional information on these borrowings.
 The interest payment for the CCBG Capital Trust I borrowing is due quarterly and adjusts quarterly to a variable rate of LIBOR plus a margin of 1.90%.
 This note matures on December 31, 2034.
-The interest payment for the CCBG Capital Trust II borrowing is due quarterly and will adjust annually to a variable rate of LIBOR plus a margin of 1.80%.
+The interest payment for the CCBG Capital Trust II borrowing is due quarterly and adjusts amargin of 1.80%.
 This note matures on June 15, 2035.
 The proceeds of these borrowings were used to partially fund acquisitions.
-Under the terms of each trust preferred securities note, in the event of default or if we elect to defer interest on the note, we may not, with certain exceptions, declare or pay dividends or make distributions on our capital stock or purchase or acquire any of our capital stock.
+Under the terms of each trust preferred securities note, in the event of default or if we elect to defer interest on the note, we may not, with certain exceptions, declare or pay dividends or make distributions on our capital stock.
 As of February 2012, in consultation with the Federal Reserve, we elected to defer the interest payments on the notes.
 We will, however, continue the accrual of the interest on the notes in accordance with our contractual obligations.